mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ![Transform widget result]({{ '/assets/images/posts/static-mesh-sockets/21-transform-widget-result.png' | relative_url }})

 This utility works nicely with invisible actors that spawn something else, like trigger shapes or indeed our proxy actor.
-Instead of using the transform of the actor directly we specify one or more named transforms to spawn other actors at.
+Instead of using the transform of the actor directly we specify one or more named transforms (or "sockets" if you will) to spawn other actors at.
 This gives us another useful data-driven workflow and more flexibility while designing levels.
 Neat!

 # Final Thoughts